pixie-io/pixie-demos/endpoint-deprecation/README.md

 - Copy the contents of the `vis.json` file into the “Vis Spec” tab of the script editor.
 - Run the script using the RUN button in the top right or using the `ctrl+enter` (Windows, Linux) or `cmd+enter` (Mac) shortcut.
 - Hide the script editor using `ctrl+e` (Windows, Linux) or `cmd+e` (Mac).

-## A Note on Data Retention

-Note that the PxL scripts above only examine the last 30 minutes of traffic.
-This time window can be extended by changing the `start_time` variable (e.g. to use `-3h`).
-For more information on how much data Pixie stores, see the [reference docs](https://docs.px.dev/about-pixie/faq#how-much-data-does-pixie-store).

 ## Bugs & Features